TRAN-Gia-Quoc-Bao/Course-Nonlinear-Control/README.md

 # Exercises for Nonlinear System Analysis and Control course
 The exercises for my Nonlinear System Analysis and Control course were given in two labs (two students per group).
 This course is given in English.

+Contents:

-Lab 1: Blending control (nonlinear control by nonlinearity compensation)
+1. Lab 1: Blending control (nonlinear control by nonlinearity compensation)

-Lab 2: Robot arm control (stabilization using input/output linearization)
+2. Lab 2: Robot arm control (stabilization using input/output linearization)

 By: Gia Quoc Bao TRAN